Jaksuhn/essays/The problems of our world (and what we can do to fix them).md

   "Ohio coroner's office running out of room because of overdose deaths"<sup>[[]](http://www.cnn.com/2017/02/01/health/ohio-coroner-overdose-deaths-trnd/index.html)</sup>
   "As opioid deaths rise, pharma firm hikes price of antidote more than six-fold"<sup>[[]](http://www.philly.com/philly/health/Pharma-firm--Opioid-Overdose-Antidote-Then-Raising-The-Price.html)</sup>
  * Incentivisation of cars over public transportation, foreign jobs instead of domestic, have led to carbon footprint levels the world hasn't seen in 650,000 years.<sup>[citation needed]</sup>
+ * More than 110,000 travelers are stranded around Europe and the Middle East after the UK's Monarch Airlines declared bankruptcy.
+An estimated 860,000 people have lost future travel bookings.<sup>[[]](http://www.businessinsider.com/british-airline-goes-bankrupt-leaving-travelers-stranded-2017-10) A last ditch effot to scrape as much money as the corporation could before dissolving entirely at the expense of the consumer.
+ * Equifax, a credit reporting agency, was hacked in September 2017.
+The personal and sensitive information was released on 143 million people, including residents from the United States, Canada and the United Kingdom.<sup>[[]](https://techcrunch.com/2017/09/07/equifax-data-leak-could-involve-143-million-consumers/)</sup> Equifax were made aware of the problem in March of that year, and they learned of the actual breach in July.<sup>[[]](http://money.cnn.com/2017/09/16/technology/equifax-breach-security-hole/index.html)
+ * In 2013, the company Yahoo had an attack that affected all three billion of its accounts, releasing names, birth dates, passwords and email.
+In 2014, it had a second attack affecting 500 million people.<sup>[[]](https://www.nytimes.com/2017/10/03/technology/yahoo-hack-3-billion-users.html)</sup>
+ * Ethicon, a subsidiary of Johnson & Johnson (pharmaceutical company), re-released a vaginal mesh implant (to get consumers to use a newer version despite minimal changes) without clinical trials.
+They were brought to court after a woman was "left with a mangled urethra, bladder spasms and continual pelvic pain after an unsuccessful procedure that led to three revision surgeries to remove mesh that had cut into her urethra and migrated to her bladder."<sup>[[]](https://www.theguardian.com/society/2017/sep/29/revealed-johnson-johnsons-irresponsible-actions-over-vaginal-mesh-implant)</sup>
+ * UK company 2 Sisters Food Group was ousted in 2017 after an undercover video surfaced showing workers putting chicken that fell on the floor back onto the production line and altering of chicken's kill dates in order to sell more chicken that otherwise could not have been sold.<sup>[[]](https://www.theguardian.com/business/2017/nov/03/chicken-safety-scandal-2-sisters-factory-to-resume-production)</sup>
+ * Perdue Pharma advertised and convinced doctors and the public that its oxycotin drugs had a low-risk of addiction.
+They also compiled databases of all prescriptions handed out by doctors and stores and did nothing about sudden and suspicious influxes of prescriptions given out.<sup>[[]](https://www.reuters.com/article/us-washington-opioids/washington-state-sues-oxycontin-maker-purdue-pharma-idUSKCN1C32LM)[[]](http://theweek.com/articles/541564/how-american-opiate-epidemic-started-by-pharmaceutical-company).
+In 2016 alone, 64,070 people died from opioid overdoses in the United States - since 2000, millions.<sup>[[]](https://www.cbsnews.com/news/opioids-drug-overdose-killed-more-americans-last-year-than-the-vietnam-war/)[[]](https://www.nytimes.com/interactive/2017/09/02/upshot/fentanyl-drug-overdose-deaths.html)</sup>

 ### Social Damage